-Assessment: Members in this Plan bear all of the inflation risk occurring after retirement that is not offset by the 3% cost-of-living adjustments provided every three years to Law 127 retirees and beneficiaries.
+Assessment: Members in this Plan bear all of the inflation risk occurring after retirement.

 Maturity Risk

 Definition: This is the potential for total plan liabilities to become more heavily weighted toward inactive liabilities over time.

 Identification: As a plan matures, benefits accumulate, and the plan membership ages, the plan's liabilities become large relative to its source of contributions.
 A decline in the sponsor's finances can exacerbate economic shocks to an older, bigger plan.
 The more mature a plan, the shorter the plan's time horizon, which leads to less time to recover from liability losses.